Tennessee Lady Volunteers basketball: The Parker era and back-to-back titles (2005–2008)

 The arrival of Candace Parker in Knoxville in 2004 was one of the most anticipated moments in women’s basketball history.
 A consensus No. 1 recruit and McDonald’s All-American from Naperville, Illinois, Parker was the first woman ever to win the McDonald’s All-American dunk contest, beating several male competitors.
 After redshirting her first year due to knee injuries, she debuted in the 2005–06 season and immediately altered the trajectory of the program.
 The Lady Vols went 31–5 in Parkers first season and were awarded a #2 seed in the NCAA tournament.
 In her freshman campaign, Parker averaged 17.3 points and 8.3 rebounds and became the first woman to dunk in an NCAA tournament game, throwing down two dunks in Tennessee’s first-round win over Army.
 The Lady Vols advanced to the Elite Eight that season, where they lost to North Carolina, 75–63.

 In 2006–07, Parker’s stardom reached its peak.
 She led Tennessee in scoring (19.6 ppg) and rebounding (9.8 rpg) and was joined by veterans Alexis Hornbuckle, Shannon Bobbitt, and Nicky Anosike.
 The Lady Vols entered the NCAA tournament as a No. 1 seed and stormed through the field, defeating UNC 56–50 in a tense semifinal before dispatching Rutgers 59–46 in the championship game.
 Parker was named the tournament’s Most Outstanding Player, and Tennessee captured its seventh national championship, its first in nearly a decade.

 The 2007–08 season brought even more drama.
 Tennessee opened the season ranked No. 1 and went 36–2 overall.
 Parker won her second consecutive Naismith and Wooden Awards as National Player of the Year, averaging 20.6 points and 8.8 rebounds per game.
 The supporting cast again included Hornbuckle and Anosike, whose defensive intensity gave Tennessee balance.
 In the NCAA tournament, Parker dislocated her shoulder during the regional final against Texas A&M but continued to play.
 Despite the injury, she scored 17 points in a narrow 47–46 semifinal win over LSU and added 17 more in the championship game, a 64–48 victory over Stanford.
 Anosike’s 13 rebounds and Hornbuckle’s defense on Stanford’s Candice Wiggins secured the win, and Parker was again named MOP.

 With the back-to-back titles in 2007 and 2008, Parker left Tennessee as a two-time National Player of the Year and one of the most decorated players in program history.
-The Lady Vols had captured their seventh and eighth championships, and Summitt had surpassed John Wooden’s mark for NCAA basketball titles, solidifying her place in history.
-Parker’s combination of size, athleticism, and skill helped redefine the women’s game, and her presence restored Tennessee to the very top of the sport during her brief but transformative career.
+The Lady Vols had captured their seventh and eighth championships, and Summitt had surpassed John Wooden's mark for NCAA basketball titles.
+Parker averaged 19.4 points, 8.8 rebounds, and 2.6 assists over her three season career at Tennessee and would go on to be drafted first overall in the 2008 WNBA Draft by the Los Angeles Sparks.